 For a program based on changing self-limiting beliefs to overcome stage fright,

-see the article Undo Public Speaking Fear – The Lefkoe Method – or visit the site:
+see the article Undo Public Speaking Fear – The Lefkoe Method

 Also see article Overcome the Anxiety of Public Speaking.